Programs

 Independent Living Program

 An eight week instructional class focusing on life skills, post –secondary education , employment and self-sufficiency.
-This collaborative program between CRD and the Department of Human Services is design to assist foster youth transition to independence.
+This collaborative program between CRD and the Department of Human Services is designed to assist foster youth transition to independence.

 Quest 4 Success